CodeWithNachi/docker-with-nachi/Concepts/L02WhatDoesaDockerPackage.md

 ---
 sort: 3
 ---
-# What Does Docker Package
+# What Does a Docker Package

-## What we will see
- * We'll see docker packages not only the application
+ * Docker packages not only the application
  * It nearly packages the entire operating system
  * It leaves out the kernel (which contains the scheduler) while packaging.
 All docker containers will will use host kernel.

 ## Experiment 01
- * Lets create a container to do this experiment with the command below
+ * Lets create a container with the command below
 ```bash
 docker run --name mynginx -d -p 8090:90 nginx
 ```